ScooloV/bbpedia/docs/core_rules.md

-Choosing a Skill is simple: select a Skill category available to the player and choose a Skill from that category that the player does not already have, then reduce the player's SPP by the amount shown on the Advancements table.
-Finally, record the player's new Skill on your Team Draft list.
+Choosing a Skill is simple: select a Skill category available to the player and choose a Skill from that category that the player does not already have, then reduce the player's SPP by the amount shown on the Advancements table. finaly, record the player's new Skill on your Team Draft list.

 When a player gains a random Skill, choose the